sulu-cmf/sulu-docs/book/templates.rst

 .. note::

-    Mixing global and local block types is supported but it is recommended to keep your block type names unique, to avoid confusion and change to global blocks in future easier without data migration.
+    Mixing global and local block types is supported, but it is recommended to keep your block type names unique to avoid confusion.
+This approach also simplifies the transition to global blocks in the future, eliminating the need for data migrations.

 Caching
 -------